eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-2/trg-2-5.md

 product: "your-product-name"
 # mandatory info in every repo
 leadingRepository: "https://github.com/eclipse-tractusx/<your-leading-repo>"
-# default: product; available options: "special", "support", "product"
+# default: available options: "special", "support"; optional field. will be treated as regular product repo without entry
 repoCategory: "special"
 # optional section to refer to all of your teams repositories
 repositories: